Buckingham Palace

 This year, it is opened from 2 August to 28 September.
 I became one of the many who thronged the Palace.

 Buckingham Palace is the residence and principal work place of the monarchy of UK.
 It has 775 rooms.
 These include 19 State Rooms, 52 Royal and guest bedrooms, 188 staff bedrooms, 92 offices and 78 bathrooms.
-The total floor area from basement to roof covers over 77,000 square metres.
+The total floor area from basement to roof covers over 77,000 square meters.

 With such statistics, it is no wonder why the Palace needs close to 500 staff to keep it in shape.

-We first went to the Palace on 11 August hoping to see the Change of Guards.
+We first went to the Palace on 11 August 2014 hoping to see the Change of Guards.
 However, the massive crowd who turned up well before us prevented us from getting close to the gate.
 We could only watch from afar and caught a tiny weeny glimpse of this ritual.

 We turned up the next day well before 4.30 pm, our scheduled appointment to wait for our turn to enter the Palace.